-It was a decade ago, in the month of June or July, when I experienced one of the lowest points of my life.
+A decade ago, in the month of June or July, I experienced one of the lowest points of my life.

 I lay on my bed crying as I imagined myself alone in a place of infinite darkness.
 There were no walls around me that I could lean on, no roof above my head to give me shelter, and the floor I stood on was hidden from my sight.
 I had no one to turn to, nothing to hold on to and nowhere to go.